adevinta/sbt-artifactory-settings/README.md

 ### Environment configuration

-When running Continuous integration in Travis there are some environment variables already provided that this plugin depends on:
+When running continuous integration there are some environment variables already provided that this plugin depends on:
 - `ARTIFACTORY_CONTEXT`: its value will be something like `https://artifactory.mpi-internal.com/artifactory`.
 - `ARTIFACTORY_USER`: With your artifactory user, something like `name.surname@adevinta.com`.
 - `ARTIFACTORY_PWD`: The artifactory token

-The idea is to setup your computer in a similar fashion by providing those environment variables.
+The idea is to set up your computer in a similar fashion by providing those environment variables.

 If you work with `bash` you'll need to put them in `.bashrc`, while if you work with `zsh` you'll need to modify `.zshrc`: